crlimacastro/Canvas-Runner/README.md

 First we have our handy `"use strict"` directive which will help us commit less mistakes.
 Then we have two functions

-Our own `fillRect` function which will take a context, all of the parameters needed for a rectangle (x, y, width, height), and a color which is set to a default of `'black'`.
+Our own `fillRect` function which will take a context, all of the parameters needed for a rectangle `(x, y, width, height)`, and a color which is set to a default of `'black'`.

 A `fill` function which takes in a context and a color and will set all of the pixels in the canvas a certain color.
-Notice that the context has a useful back-reference to the canvas element inside of it.
+Notice that the context has a useful back-reference to the canvas element inside of it!

 Also of note are the new `ctx.save()` and `ctx.restore()` functions.
-Basically, `save` will remember the state of the context at the point it is called (like what color is the fillStyle set to) and `restore` will bring the context back to the last save point (or the beginning defaults if there are none).
+Basically, `save()` will remember the state of the context at the point it is called (like what color is the fillStyle set to) and `restore()` will bring the context back to the last save point (or to default if there are none).

 Whenever you edit states of the context in a function, like the `fillStyle`, you should use `ctx.save()` and `ctx.restore()` to make sure that the function does not affect the context outside of its scope.